Ald0s/hawkspeed/README.md

 # Install packages (I use pipenv.)
 $ pipenv install

-# Make an instance directory in root, and within that a private settings file.
+# Make an instance directory in root, then copy the private settings template from config/
 $ mkdir instance
+$ cp app/config/privatesettings.py instance/settings.py
-$ touch settings.py
+$ cd instance/

-# Within your private settings, create classes referred to by public app/config/settings
+# Make sure to complete all TODO comments in private settings!

 # Run tests.
+This will not work properly if you do not have Spatialite.
 $ ./test.sh

 # Run development server.
+This will not work properly if you do not have Spatialite.
 $ ./run.sh

 # Production: